DelanoDiBlasio/MyMERNToDoList/README.md

 This is a todo list application with JWT authentication.

-Some of this code was taken from a Youtube source.

 Firstly, cd into frontend directory and use command npm install to recieve all dependencies.

 Secondly,  cd into backend directory and use command npm install to install all the dependencies for the backend.